 - Tendons – These connect the muscles to the bones.

 - Cruciate Ligaments – These are actually inside the knee joint and allow and control the backward and forward motion of the knee.

-- Collateral Ligaments – These are on the sides of the knee and help to support the knee from movement that is unnatural, and control any sidewards motion.
+- Collateral Ligaments – These are on the sides of the knee and help to support the knee from unnatural movement and control any sidewards motion.

-- Meniscus – Between the tibia and femur, there are two pieces of wedge shaped cartilage that helps to absorb the shocks between the bones.
+- Meniscus – Between the tibia and femur, there are two pieces of wedge-shaped cartilage that help to absorb the shocks between the bones.
 When someone complains they’ve torn their cartilage in their knee, this is what they are talking about.

 So as you can see, the knee joint is by no means ‘simple’ and when injured can be the cause of a lot of problems.
 Some of the most common injuries to the knee include:

 - Tears of the tendons.

 - Injuries to the anterior cruciate ligaments.

 - Injuries to the posterior cruciate ligaments.